 In 2014, Google first announced that its Google Maps application passed one billion monthly users.
-Judging by this fact, it easy to see that a large number of people believe that getting from point A to point B often requires direction and planning.
+Judging by this fact, it is easy to see that a large number of people believe that getting from point A to point B often requires direction and planning.
 This same thought process is also true for manufacturers of dry bulk materials in routing those materials from point A to point B within their plant.
 This guidance can be provided along those paths without an annoying “recalculating route” interruption telling you to “take the next available U-turn.”
 In order to do this, professionals examine a number of factors in determining which type of conveying system will best serve to guide materials along the way.

 General Information Required